calebomusic/calebomusic.github.io/_posts/2017-07-05-net-of-indra.md

 ![https://thesupremescience.files.wordpress.com/2014/11/4183494604_e56101e4d0_o.jpg](The Net of Indra)

 The metaphor of Indra's net illustrates the concepts of `emptiness` and `interpenetration` in Buddhism.
 The idea is wonderfully puzzling and aesthetically appealing.
-[Graham Priest](https://www.google.com/search?q=graham+priest&oq=graham+priest&aqs=chrome..69i57j69i60j69i61l2j69i60j35i39.2254j0j4&sourceid=chrome&ie=UTF-8) has at least one brilliant article on the topic, formalizing the idea with graph theory ([Google Books](https://books.google.com/books?id=MMX9CAAAQBAJ&printsec=frontcover&source=gbs_atb#v=onepage&q=indra&f=false)).
+[Graham Priest](https://www.google.com/search?q=graham+priest&oq=graham+priest&aqs=chrome..69i57j69i60j69i61l2j69i60j35i39.2254j0j4&sourceid=chrome&ie=UTF-8) has at least one very article on the topic, formalizing the idea with graph theory ([Google Books](https://books.google.com/books?id=MMX9CAAAQBAJ&printsec=frontcover&source=gbs_atb#v=onepage&q=indra&f=false)).
 In this post I want to try capture the idea in JavaScript.
 It won't be as precise, but should push us closer to the precision of formal graph theory while retaining the character of the worldview.
 If you happen to like JavaScript, metaphysics, and Buddhism you've arrived -- if not, this post may not make much sense.

 As a first pass, let's say that `emptiness` is the opposite of independent existence.
 From Nagurjuna: